 - Collecting information about the individual or company receiving funds

 - Verifying the information is accurate

-To support the widest range of platforms and user experiences, Connect lets Custom accounts collect the required information from your users and provide it to Stripe.
+Connect lets platforms collect the required information from users and provide it to Stripe.
 This may include personal information and a scan of a government-issued ID.
 We’ll then attempt verification, asking for more information when needed.